cs4241-19a/a2-shortstack/README.md

 ===
 http://a2-eos7l.glitch.me

-This website takes your current overall grade for a particular class, your desired minimum overall grade in class, the final exam weight, and the course title, and computes the minimum percentage grade required on the final exam.
+This website takes your current overall grade for any class, your desired minimum overall grade in class, the final exam weight, and the course title, to compute the minimum percentage grade required for you to score on the final exam.

 To fulfill the requirements:
 ---